pphreak-1001/CertGen/README.md

 # CertGen

-Certgen is a python based tool that helps you generate mass certificates using your certificate template ,Participants list excel file and your custom font file.
+Certgen is a Python-based tool that helps you generate mass certificates using your certificate template, Participants list Excel file and your custom font file.

 # Use: